Jack the Ripper in fiction: Television

 Jack the Ripper (1973) by Elwyn Jones and John Lloyd linked with the police drama Z-Cars.
 The program featured Z Cars detectives Barlow and Watt, played by Stratford Johns and Frank Windsor respectively, investigating the murders from an historical perspective.
 In the first episode of Kolchak: The Night Stalker (1974), titled "The Ripper", reporter Carl Kolchak pursues a supernatural killer whose victims match the patterns of the original Ripper murders.
 The killer has superhuman strength and is invulnerable to weapons, but Kolchak dematerialises the apparently immortal being by electrocuting him.
 An episode of The Outer Limits titled "Ripper" (1997) was set in 1888 and starred Cary Elwes as Dr. Jack York, who kills women whom he believes are possessed by an alien entity.
 In an episode of Sir Arthur Conan Doyle's The Lost World, "The Knife" (2001), the explorers meet the two men blamed for the murders in Stephen Knight's royal conspiracy theory: Sir William Gull and Robert Anderson.
 Spike Milligan parodied the Ripper-genre in the "sublimely daft" The Phantom Raspberry Blower of Old London Town.
 In an episode of Friday the 13th: the Series entitled "Dr. Jack" Mickey, Ryan and Jack retrieve an antique surgeon's knife that was reputedly used by Jack the Ripper.

-The DC's Legends of Tomorrow episode titled "The Great British Fake Off" Jack the Ripper was seemingly brought back to life alongside fellow criminals Bonnie and Clyde.
+In the Legends of Tomorrow episode "The Great British Fake Off", Jack the Ripper is seemingly brought back to life alongside fellow criminals Bonnie and Clyde.

-In Forever the episode titled "The Frustrating Thing About Psychopaths" Henry an immortal Doctor is involved with the investigation of the original Jack the Ripper case.
+In the Forever episode "The Frustrating Thing About Psychopaths", Henry is involved with the investigation of the original Jack the Ripper case.

 Jack the Ripper is referenced in the Hazbin Hotel episode "Storyteller", where he appears in Sir Pentious's backstory as a client of Pentious in his human life.
-One night, Pentious caught Jack murdering a woman from his window but couldn't bring himself to report Jack to the authorities, and he carried that guilt with him for the rest of his life.
+Pentious witnessed Jack murdering a woman from his window, but could not bring himself to report Jack to the authorities out of fear, and carried guilt with him for the rest of his life.